-(in % of amount outstanding as at December 31, 2023)
+(in % of amount outstanding as at March 31, 2024)

-As at December 31, 2023, the Baldi mortgage loan contract matures in October 2027 and has been presented as such in the above graph.
-However, due to the lender's right to repayment upon breach of the covenant on the Baldi property, this loan has been classified as a current liability for a total amount of CAD\$4,994.
+As at March 31, 2024, the Baldi mortgage loan contract matures in October 2027 and has been presented as such in the above graph.
+However, due to the lender's right to repayment upon breach of the covenant on the Baldi property, this loan has been classified as a current liability for a total amount of \$4,991.

 The 2027 maturity relates mostly to the lease liability contract on the Arcueil property with the bank, in addition to Delgado and Gaia financings.
-The sole tenant left the premises on June 30, 2023, management is considering a sale and redevelopment opportunities and will continue to keep its senior lenders informed on next steps.
+The sole tenant left the premises on June 30, 2023, management has advanced plans for the redevelopment and continues to keep its senior lenders informed on next steps.
 The Arcueil financing is a finance lease, and consequently no breach is considered as long as the debt installments are paid.
-A favorable position from the city hall on the Arcueil redevelopment would foster the freeze of the quarterly amortization (which currently represents approximately 9% annually).
+Following the approval from Arcueil City Hall on the redevelopment project and the reduced uncertainty on the expected sale price and timing of sale, management can pursue negotiations with the senior lender for the freeze of the quarterly amortization (which currently represents approximately 9% annually).

-Management is in regular communication with the senior lenders, including those of Baldi, Sablière and Arcueil properties, to update them on leasing and redevelopment strategies and the renegotiation of financing terms for the in-place loans (particularly amortization schedules).
+Management is in regular communication with the senior lenders, including those of Baldi, Sabliere and Arcueil properties, to update them on leasing and redevelopment strategies and the renegotiation of financing terms for the in-place loans (particularly amortization schedules).